87andrewh/CornerCulling/README.md

 - Account for Z axis with more general line of sight check.
 Outlined below.
 - Implement UE4 polyhedra imports by creating convex hulls from blue-print editable lists of points.
 - Reach out to graphics experts (professors, article/book/library writers, graphics/CAD engine creators)
+- Research out to fraud detection experts and anti-cheat developers in other industries.
 - Reach out to more FPS game developers, as well as executives.
 - Continue researching graphics community state of the art.
 - Make enemy lingering visibility adaptive to server load.